kagaimiq/jielie/datafmt/br17-fw.md

 ### chip_key.bin

 This file contains an obfuscated copy of a chipkey used to encrypt the main app area.
-Right, they kept the key in the firmware blob!
+That's right, they kept the key in the firmware blob!
 It's just obfuscated in such a manner that it won't make sense.

 ```
 0006adc0  3a cc b5 50 f0 6e c9 65  f7 be e3 38 60 1e 2e 51  |:..P.n.e...8`..Q|